yoenoo/eh_kernelbench/README.md

   src/grpo/grpo_train.py
 ```

-Note that the training takes a while, even with 8 x H200, depending on the how long the average generations are (usually need at least 4096 tokens for thinkning models), so keep this in mind!
+Note that the training takes a while, even with 8 x H200, depending on the how long the average generations are (usually need at least 4096 tokens for thinkning models), and also bottlenecked by evals (which can take some time), so keep this in mind!

 Turns out KernelBench tasks are quite hard!